-Dena Al-Adeeb is a visual artist, educator and scholar born in Baghdad, Iraq and currently living in New York City.
+Dena Al-Adeeb is an artist/writer born in Baghdad and is currently based in New York City.

-Her work has been presented in New York, San Francisco, Los Angeles, Oakland, Michigan, Sweden, Cairo, Dubai, Tunisia and at the Orebro International Videoart Festival, Falaki Gallery, Mashrabia Gallery, Karim Francis Gallery, Bastakiya Art Fair, Galerie le Violon Bleu, Pro-Arts Gallery, the Arab American National Museum, among others.
+Dena’s work has been exhibited at the Worth Ryder Gallery at the University of California-Berkeley, Museum of Latin American Art, Headlands Center for the Arts, Mana Contemporary and Lelia Heller Gallery, Örebro International Videoart Festival, Darb 1718, Falaki Gallery, Mashrabia Gallery, Karim Francis Gallery, Bastakiya Art Fair, Galerie le Violon Bleu, Pro-Arts Gallery, among others.

-Her work has been published in Alif: Journal of Comparative Poetics, The Color of Violence Anthology, Arab and Arab American Feminisms: Gender, Violence and Belonging, Contact Sheet, Contemporary Practices, Visual Arts from the Middle East, among others.
+Her work has been published in Alif: Journal of Comparative Poetics, The Color of Violence Anthology, Arab and Arab American Feminisms: Gender, Violence and Belonging, We Are Iraqis: Aesthetics and Politics in a Time of War Anthology, Encyclopedia of Women and Islamic Cultures, Contemporary Practices Journal, Art Dubai Journal, among others.